amagimedia/amagimedia.github.io/partners.markdown

       </div>

       <div class="three-fourths last">
         TEN Sports is an Indian sports channel owned and operated by Zee Network.
-TEN Sports was launched on April 1, 2002, and became the world's premier sports channel for South Asians.
+TEN Sports was launched on April 1, 2002, and became the premier sports channel for South Asians.
       </div>
     </div>